pavelhamrik/umime-simple/src/scripts/gridcross/README.md

 - [x] button presses are being registered even when the buttons are disabled; handle listeners
 - [x] `fixed, nov 14` draggable is offset by window scroll position
 - [x] `fixed, nov 14` arrays are exported to console as strings
-- [ ] `misreported, nov 14` solution checker doesn't validate for nodes
+- [x] `misreported, nov 14` solution checker doesn't validate for nodes
+- [x] `fixed, nov 15` allow tolerance for small numerical errors when checking a solution
+- [x] `fixed, nov 15` some intersections threw 'Point.equals' is not a function error
+- [x] `fixed, nov 19` gridlines coinciding with axislines are not updated with the axisline class